Looking for more Microsoft Teams tips? Watch our free webinar “Beginner to Super User: Top 10 Microsoft Teams Tips” for expert insights.

 It’s not.
 Sort of.
 I mean, external sharing is part of this, but it’s not all of it.
 And this, frankly, is why another article is needed.

-There are two ways of sharing content with external users within Microsoft Teams:
+There are two ways of sharing content with Microsoft Teams external users:

 - External Access